Azure-Samples/ai-hub-gateway-solution-accelerator/README.md

 # Deploy the solution accelerator
 azd up

+# You can also use to provision only the infrastructure
+# azd provision

+# You can also use this to deploy the Azure Function code (given that infrastructure is already deployed)
+# azd deploy

 ```

+>**NOTE**: If you faced any deployment errors, try to rerun the ```azd up``` command as you might be facing a [transient error](./guides/deployment-troubleshooting.md).

 After that, you can start using the AI Hub Gateway Landing Zone through the Azure API Management on Azure Portal: